lzhus/VDA-RWR/README.md

 # VDA-RWR
-This project is used for prioritizing anti-viral drugs against SARS-CoV-2.
+This project is used for prioritizing antiviral drugs against SARS-CoV-2.

 Introduction
 ---
 The _data_ folder contain 3 files.

-+ virus-drug assciation matrix: the association between viruses and drugs
++ virus-drug association matrix: the associations between viruses and drugs

 + virus similarity matrix: the similarity matrix between viruses